-Kira ignores Near in favour of the finger puppet, and there is somehow no surprise in that.
-He's managed to attach it to a hook of some kind, and Near realises what he's doing just before he drives the hook through his ear lobe.
+Kira ignores Near in favour of the finger puppet and there is somehow no surprise in that.
+He's managed to attach it to a hook of some kind and Near realises what he's going to do just before he drives the hook through his ear lobe.
 The flesh yields with a muted crunching noise, like day-old snow underfoot.

-Near wonders if the sick feeling in his gut is anger or disgust as he stares at the wide-eyed finger puppet, twisting, turning, brushing its open mouthed face against Kira's cold cheek as it swings in tiny circles from his ear.
+Near wonders if the sick feeling in his gut is anger or disgust as he stares at the wide-eyed finger puppet twisting and turning, brushing its open mouthed face against Kira's cold cheek as it swings in tiny circles from his ear.